 The Program in Creative Writing at Colby offers students the opportunity to exercise their imaginations through disciplined work in the craft of writing.
 Staffed by dedicated, practicing, published writers committed to teaching creative writing as a craft and an art, the Program in Creative Writing welcomes the novice writer as well as more advanced students.
 Students experiment in class and out with forms of prose and poetry.
 They read the work of professional writers, develop a critical vocabulary, and practice editing and revising.
 Classes range over several genres and specialty areas – including poetry, fiction, creative nonfiction and environmental writing – to ensure students have a range of experiences as they discover their own sources of inspiration and learn how best to craft their material.

 Students can also take advantage of co-curricular activities.
-These include the annual Visiting Writers Series, the annual Stahl Writer-in-Residence, and the recently announced Jennifer Jahrling Forese Writer-in-Residence.
+These include the annual Visiting Writers’ Series, the annual Kristina Stahl Writer in Residence, and the recently announced Jennifer Jahrling Forese Writer in Residence.
 These programs allow students to meet with some of the country’s best writers in class, in one-on-one meetings, at readings and at informal receptions.
 Writers and narrative artists who have recently come to Colby include graphic novelist Alison Bechdel, poets Edward Hirsch and Tony Hoagland, fiction writers ZZ Packer, Salman Rushdie and Rick Russo, independent radio producer Joe Richman, and poet and film producer Cynthia Lowen.
 Our next visiting writer is Lillian-Yvonne Bertram who will be giving a reading on February 26th at 4pm in the Robinson Room of Miller Library.